apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/crawling/pro_scraping.md

 ## Extracting data {#extracting-data}

 We have the crawler in place, and it's time to extract data.
-We already have the extraction code from the previous lesson, so we can just copy and paste it into the `requestHandler` with tiny changes.
+We already have the extraction code from the previous lesson, so we can copy and paste it into the `requestHandler` with tiny changes.
 Instead of printing results to the terminal, we will save it to disk.

 ```js title=crawlee.js
 // To save data to disk, we need to import Dataset.